Augustus Agar: Russian Civil War

 He set out with his two boats, HM Coastal Motor Boat 4 and another, on 17 June 1919.
 One had to turn back before completing its mission, but Agar continued into the bay.
 The battleships were not in the harbour though.
 CMB4 penetrated a destroyer screen and was closing on a larger warship further inshore when CMB4, whose hull had been damaged by gunfire, broke down.
 She had to be taken alongside a breakwater for repairs and for twenty minutes was in full view of the enemy.
 The attack was then resumed and a Russian cruiser, the 6,645 ton Oleg was sunk, after which Agar retired to the safety of the open bay under heavy fire.
-For this he was awarded the Victoria Cross and was promoted to lieutenant commander on 30 June 1919.
+For this he was awarded the Victoria Cross on 22 August.

 Realizing the utility of the CMBs, Cowan ordered more to be sent out from England to add to his fleet.

 On 18 August 1919, Agar took his remaining boat against the Soviets, acting as guide-ship to a flotilla of six others, leading them through the minefields and past the forts.
 Agar's boat was ordered to stay outside the harbour, and the attack was led by Commander Claude Dobson.
 They entered Kronstadt harbour, this time damaging two battleships, 17,400 ton pre-dreadnought Andrei Pervozvanny and dreadnought Petropavlovsk and sinking a submarine depot ship, the 6,734 ton Pamiat Azova.

 Paul Dukes, meanwhile, thinking Agar dead because of his failure to appear at their rendezvous point, resolved to leave Petrograd by land and was forced to jump from tram to tram in the city to shake off Cheka agents.
 After a series of extraordinary adventures through war-torn Latvia under a variety of disguises, he got back to London with his secret documents copied onto tissue paper.
 He was subsequently knighted by King George V, and remains the only man to be knighted based entirely on his exploits as a spy.

 For his part in the Kronstadt action, Agar was awarded the DSO.
-Dobson and another RNB officer Gordon Steele received Victoria Crosses.
+Dobson and another officer Gordon Steele received Victoria Crosses.

 The British naval presence in the Baltic Sea was crucial to securing the independence of Estonia and Latvia.